saurabhmehta089/slack-notifications/README.md

-changes for new PR
-Latest PR

-This is version 1
+This is pr in slack